thinkcompany/think_dev-standards/development-standards/css/css-authoring-guidelines.md

 ## Coding Practices

-This section represents general coding practices that should be considered when authoring and organization stylesheets.
+This section represents general coding practices that should be considered when authoring and organizating stylesheets.

 ### Be pragmatic